ROMthesheep/RosharGlyphsJs/README.md

 And then I ruin it.

 Matrix piece using P5Js to form this shapes similar to Roshar Glyphs.
-This kind of caligraphy is based in the stormlight saga from brandon sanderson.
+This kind of caligraphy is found in the stormlight book saga from Brandon Sanderson.

 Welcome to my humble tribute.
 <p align="center">